oas004/VerifyComposeMetricsPlugin/README.md

 # IMPORTANT
 This project is currently very experimental and is not yet meant to be used in production by anyone.
-Furthermore, the plugin publication is pending.

 ![Build and Test](https://github.com/oas004/VerifyComposeMetricsPlugin/actions/workflows/build.yml/badge.svg)